napari/napari.github.io/0.7.1/_sources/troubleshooting.md

    In some rare situations this solution may not fix the environment, so you may need to recreate, as described in the first option.

+(wayland-and-nvidia)=

 ### Running napari on Wayland with Nvidia cards

 The Nvidia driver is not yet fully ready for Wayland.
-We found that on computers with Nvidia cards and a wayland-based desktop environment, napari fails to start with errors such as this:
+We found that on computers with Nvidia cards and a Wayland-based desktop environment, napari may fail to start with errors such as this:

 ```pytb
 OpenGL.error.GLError: GLError(
     err = 1280,